All 3,820 residents reported to be safe in Dubai Marina fire | The National

 Smoke continued to billow from a 67-storey apartment building in Dubai Marina on Saturday morning, following a fire that Dubai Civil Defence teams fought to control overnight.

-Providing live updates on social media – the Dubai Media Authority said that 3,820 residents from 764 apartments were moved to safety and there were no injuries.
+Providing live updates on social media – the Dubai Media Authority said that the fire took six hours to extinguish.
+All 3,820 residents from 764 apartments were moved to safety and there were no injuries.

 “Ambulance teams and medical staff are on site to offer full medical and mental support to the safely evacuated residents,” the media office said.